-i. be imaginative and original in design, to extend and renew the distinctive character and traditions of Cottenham's built environment, and ii. contribute to safer traffic movements by inclusion of appropriate on-site parking and delivery facilities.
+- i. be imaginative and original in design, to extend and renew the distinctive character and traditions of Cottenham's built environment, and - ii. contribute to safer traffic movements by inclusion of appropriate on-site parking and delivery facilities.

-Policy justification (for further information see Evidence paper E2 and E7)
+Policy justification (for further information see Evidence Papers E2 and E7)

-- 3-1a This policy contributes towards "improving amenities and facilities and "encouraging employment opportunities" by providing two much-needed and requested facilities. - 3-1b Both Cottenham's existing GP practices have insufficient capacity to accommodate the current "before development" demand. - 3-1c Cottenham has grown substantially over recent years and demand for healthcare will increase progressively over the next five years as houses are built out in accordance with the recent planning permissions for up to 530 homes, which are expected to bring around 2,000 additional residents by 2031, increasing demand upon existing constrained services. - 3-1d Thus, under policy SC/7 4c of the SCDC Local Plan, accounting for capacity at existing facilities, there is an imminent need for a substantial increase in healthcare facilities. - 3-1e The two local GP practices are willing to co-operate in a shared building. - 3-1f The local Clinical Commissioning Group has indicated a willingness to provide long-term "rental" funding for a combined practice in Cottenham. - 3-1g Cottenham Parish Council has expressed support for initiatives that combat loneliness. - 3-1h The Neighbourhood Plan survey provided strong support for the plan to identify land and/or money for a new Medical Centre (~70%) and a Day Centre (60+%) for older residents - 3-1 i 7 issues this parish-wide survey in late 2017, with 466 responses, tested residents' views on the best location for a Medical Centre: - 27% favoured the Durman Stearn site - 21% favoured the Co-op site - 16% favoured the Watson's Yard site
+- 3-1a This policy contributes towards "improving amenities and facilities" and "encouraging employment opportunities" by providing two much-needed and requested facilities. - 3-1b Both Cottenham's existing GP practices have insufficient capacity to accommodate the current "before development" demand. - 3-1c Cottenham has grown substantially over recent years and demand for healthcare will increase progressively over the next five years as houses are built out in accordance with the recent planning permissions for up to 530 homes, which are expected to bring around 2,000 additional residents by 2031, increasing demand upon existing constrained services. - 3-1d Thus, under policy SC/7 4c of the SCDC Local Plan, accounting for capacity at existing facilities, there is an imminent need for a substantial increase in healthcare facilities. - 3-1e The two local GP practices are willing to co-operate in a shared building. - 3-1f The local Clinical Commissioning Group has indicated a willingness to provide long-term "rental" funding for a combined practice in Cottenham. - 3-1g Cottenham Parish Council has expressed support for initiatives that combat loneliness. - 3-1h The Neighbourhood Plan survey provided strong support for the plan to identify land and/or money for a new Medical Centre (~70%) and a Day Centre (60+%) for older residents - 3-1i The "7 issues" parish-wide survey in late 2017, with 466 responses, tested residents' views on the best location for a Medical Centre: - 27% favoured the Durman Stearn central site - 21% favoured the Co-op site - 16% favoured the Watson's Yard site a medical centre which could include a drop-in centre for elderly and less mobile residents; or retail and office use with refurbished buildings fronting onto High Street.

-Policy COH/3-1.1: Durman Stearn site (site X4 as shown in Figure 14)
+Policy COH/3-1.1: Durman Stearn site (site X4 as shown in Figure 19)

-Planning permission will be approved for the redevelopment of the 0.15 ha High Street Durman Stearn site (as shown in Figure 20) to provide:
+Development proposals for the redevelopment of the Durman Stearn site (as identified in Figures 20/21) for the following uses will be supported: